thliang01/thliang01/README.md

 ## About Me

-I'm Thomas (`@thliang01`), a developer passionate about democratizing AI through open-source contributions.
+Hi All,  I'm Thomas, a member of Twinkle AI, a Traditional Chinese language model research community.
+I'm a developer focused on democratizing AI via open-source contributions to Hugging Face Optimum-Quanto and marimo, enhancing developer tools, and sharing knowledge.

-As a contributor to `Hugging Face Optimum-Quanto` and an active member of the `marimo` community, I focus on improving the usability of developer tools.
+As a contributor to Hugging Face `Optimum-Quanto` and an active member of the `marimo` community, I focus on improving the usability of developer tools.
 I engage with the community through three key pillars:

-- **Code Contribution**: Enhancing foundational tools by contributing to key Hugging Face ecosystem projects, such as providing the StableDiffusion example for `Optimum-Quanto`.
+**Code Contribution:** Enhancing foundational tools by contributing to key Hugging Face ecosystem projects, such as providing the StableDiffusion example for `Optimum-Quanto`.

-- **Knowledge Sharing**: Authoring educational notebooks for `marimo-learn` and participating in the official Traditional Chinese translation of the `Hugging Face Course`  to make advanced AI more accessible.
+**Knowledge Sharing:** Authoring educational notebooks for `marimo-learn` and participating in the official Traditional Chinese translation of the `Hugging Face Course` to make advanced AI more accessible.

-- **Community Internationalization**: Contributing to the official Traditional Chinese translation for `marimo`, enabling the local developer community to seamlessly adopt world-class tools.
+**Community Internationalization:** Contributing to the official Traditional Chinese translation for `marimo`, enabling the local developer community to seamlessly adopt world-class tools.

 My open-source journey can be followed on [github.com/thliang01](https://github.com/thliang01) and [huggingface.co/thliang01](https://huggingface.co/thliang01).

 <br/>